-With the initial support of Enterprise Singapore and Dole Packaged Foods, Singapore Food Bowl brings industry and startups together to build more resilient, decentralized agrifood ecosystems in the wake of Covid-19, with Singapore’s ’30 by 30′ domestic sourcing goal in mind.
+With the initial support of Enterprise Singapore and Dole Packaged Foods, Singapore Food Bowl brings industry and startups together to build more sustainable, resilient, and decentralized agrifood ecosystems in the wake of Covid-19, with Singapore’s ’30 by 30′ domestic sourcing goal in mind.

 The pandemic – and the lockdowns and movement restrictions that have accompanied it – has made it abundantly clear that there’s an urgent need for us to rethink how and where we produce our food, and how it gets from farms and onto our plates.